axibase/atsd/tutorials/getting-started-portal.md

 Start the [bash loop](./getting-started-insert.md#send-values-continuously) and observe how new data points appear in the portal.

-Review the [syntax](../portals/selecting-series.md) used to select series and the [chart reference](https://axibase.com/products/axibase-time-series-database/visualization/) for more layout examples.
+Review the [syntax](../portals/selecting-series.md) used to select series and the [Chart Documentation](https://axibase.com/products/axibase-time-series-database/visualization/) for more layout examples.

 ## Metadata

-The chart syntax provides readily available settings and functions to add metadata to charts to eliminate manual coding.
+Charts syntax are readily available settings and functions to add metadata to charts and eliminate manual coding.

-Add the following settings at `[configuration]` section to incorporate metadata into series legend.
+Add the following settings at the `[configuration]` level to incorporate metadata into series legend.

 ```ls
   legend-position = top